bryanz994/neo4j-multi-dc-kubernetes-cluster/README.md

 ## **Prerequisites**

+### awscli
+To access AWS services with the AWS CLI, you need an AWS account and IAM credentials.
+When running AWS CLI commands, the AWS CLI needs to have access to those AWS credentials.
+Refer to this guide to install [awscli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 ### eksctl

 You will need to have AWS API credentials configured.
 What works for AWS CLI or any other tools (kops, Terraform, etc.) should be sufficient.